Medically reviewed by Vicky Davis, FNP

 Can’t get an erection at all, even when you’re sexually stimulated

-Our article on how to know if you have ED goes more into detail on this.
+Our guide on how to know if you have ED goes more into detail about common signs that you’re affected by erectile dysfunction.

 For some men, ED is a short-term problem that happens every now and then.
 For others, it may be a long-term issue that develops over the course of years or decades.